siakhooi/shed/src/md/shed-use.1.md

 % March 2023

 # NAME
-shed-use - set the environment to use a shed.
+shed-use - set the environment to use a Shed.

 # SYNOPSIS
 **shed-use** shedCode

 # DESCRIPTION
-Set the environment to use **shedCode** as current shed.
+Set the environment to use **shedCode** as current Shed.

 # EXAMPLES
 **shed-use** D